 This is the exact thought process that informed Steyn City’s master plan back when Douw Steyn first approached his long-time friend, experienced property developer Giuseppe Plumari, with a request to build a city like no other.
 Douw and Giuseppe shared the vision of a community where people spent time talking rather than texting, where families and friends relished their hours together; a community that would benefit not only those living there now, but the generations that would follow in their footsteps.

-This is the rationale behind the 45km of meandering promenades that allow residents to visit any part of the parkland, without encountering a single vehicle – a design that’s not only perfectly safe for children, but which also creates space for people to meet and mingle as they go about their day, rather than remaining isolated as they move between car and home.
+This is the rationale behind the 45km of meandering promenades that allow residents to visit any part of the parkland, without encountering a single vehicle.
+A design that’s not only perfectly safe for children but also creates space for people to meet and mingle as they go about their day, rather than remaining isolated as they move between car and home.